Bachelor of Arts Applied Social Studies - Professional Social Care CW017

 What is the Course about?

-This three-year programme provides graduates with the skills and expertise to work effectively within the interdisciplinary environment of the social care service provision.
-The programme was designed with the cooperation of the HSE and voluntary agencies and includes a variety of teaching, learning and assessment methodologies such as discussions, group projects, placements, facilitations, poster displays, problem-based learning and case studies.
-A key part of this programme is a mandatory professional twelve-week placement in Years 2 and 3.
+This three year course provides graduates with the skills and expertise to work effectively within the interdiciplinary environment of the social care service provision.
+The course was designed witht the cooperation of the HSE and voluntary agengies and includes a variety of teaching, learning and assessment methodologies such as discussions, group projects, placements, facilitiations, poster displays, problem based learning.
+A key part of this course is the mandatory professional 12 week placement in Years 2 and 3 consisting of 400 hours in each year.

 What follow-on study opportunities are available?

-Graduates may be eligible to progress to Year 4 of the BA (Honours) in Applied Social Studies - Professional Social Care (CW068)
+Graduates may be eligble to progress to Year 4 of BA (Hons) in Applied Social Studies- Professional Social Care (CW068)

 What exemptions will I receive?-